pofengliu/devops-notes/pages/Test Automation Guidelines and Methodologies.md

 		- #### TestContainers (mocks, stubs)
 	- ### TestContext & Default Objects
 	- ### Other test practices for stabilities
-		- Tests should be useful: smoke and AC first
+		- Tests should be useful:  integrated and AC first
 		- Tests should be maintainable: tests are written to be refactorable in the future
 		- Tests should be reliable: test isolation, run 20 times in a row before accepting PR
 		- Tests should be fast: mocking is a necessary.
 80% uses mocking data, 20% e2e integration